 - inability to form relationships with peers and staff, e.g., antisocial and/or conduct disorder history with behavior pattern of disregard for others,

-- disorders of aggression and/or impulsive behavior including active substance abuse or a history of sexually aggressive or abusive behaviors, and
+- disorders of aggression and/or impulsive behavior including a history of sexually aggressive or abusive behaviors, and

 - any need for secure (locked) placement with 24/7 on site staffing such as necessitated by danger to self or others.